Sometimes it happens that tour operators are ready to expand their business but don’t know how to.

-These tours focus on buildings of historic importance and usually include lots of information about them, such as what happened there, when it happened and why that’s important.
+These tours focus on buildings of historic importance and usually include lots of information about them, such as what happened there, when it happened and why it’s important.

 Here are some Tour Operators that offer this kind of tours:

-- Patriot Tours offers a “Revolutionary War Era Walking Tour of Downtown Manhattan”
+- Patriot Tours offers a ‘Revolutionary War Walking Tour’ of Downtown Manhattan.